TCU Core Curriculum

 What if I can’t get the Core Curriculum course I want when I’m registering?

-Since there are many Core Curriculum requirements and you don’t have to do them in a certain order, you can be flexible when registering.
-We suggest having a Plan A, Plan B, and Plan C. If there’s a course you really want that is full this semester, shift to another course and look for that course in a future semester.
+Since there are many Core Curriculum courses and you don’t have to do them in a certain order, you can be flexible when registering.
+If there’s a course you really want that is full this semester, shift to another course and look for that course in a future semester.

 I am in the John V. Roach Honors College.
-Are my Core Curriculum requirement different?
+Are my Core Curriculum requirements different?

 The Roach Honors College provides courses that are both Honors and Core Curriculum, as well as Honors sections of Core Curriculum courses offered in other departments.
 Use class search to see which courses carry Honors and Core Curriculum designations.